kirpalseehra/open-weather-api/README.md

 3. Open in selected text editor

 ### How to run tests
-1. Install gems using 'bundle init' if gems in the gemfile are not already installed
+1. Install gems using 'bundle install' in the terminal if gems in the gemfile are not already installed
 2. Navigate to the root directory
 3. Run rspec in your terminal

 ### Challenges
 1. Retrieving the API key using a .env file